-1. In general, aggregate is data composed of smaller pieces that form a larger whole.
+1. In general, an aggregate is data composed of smaller pieces that form a larger whole.

 3. In programming, aggregation is a type of object composition where not all of the containing objects should be destroyed when the owning object is destroyed.
-More information on this can be found at Difference between Composition and Aggregation.
+More information on this is on Difference between Composition and Aggregation.

-4. In networking, link aggregation is combining a number of network connections to enable more data to be sent at one time or to provide a backup connection if one of the connections fail.
+4. In networking, link aggregation is combining many network connections to enable more data to be sent at one time or to provide a backup connection if one of the connections fail.

-5. In networking, when transferring packets, packet aggregation is combining a number of packets together to make the transmission of packets require fewer server requests.
+5. In networking, when transferring packets, packet aggregation is combining many packets to make the transmission of packets require fewer server requests.

 6. In networking, route aggregation refers to forming a supernet (combining two or more networks into one routing prefix).